-1 TRUST DECANTING ACT 2 [ARTICLE] 1 3 GENERAL PROVISIONS 4 SECTION 101.
+SECTION 101.
 SHORT TITLE.
 This [act] may be cited as the Trust Decanting Act.
-5 SECTION 102.
+SECTION 102.
 DEFINITIONS.
-In this [act]: 6 (1) "Ascertainable standard" means a standard relating to an individual's health, 7 education, support, or maintenance within the meaning of 26 U.S.C.
-Section 2041(b)(1)(A) or 26 8 U.S.C.
-Section 2514(c)(1)[, as amended,] and regulations issued thereunder.
-9 (2) "Authorized fiduciary" means a trustee or other fiduciary, other than the settlor, that 10 has discretion under the terms of a first trust to distribute or direct a trustee to distribute part or 11 all of the principal of the first trust to one or more current beneficiaries.
-12 (3) "Beneficiary" means a person that: 13 (A) has a present or future beneficial interest in a trust, vested or contingent; 14 (B) in a capacity other than that of trustee, holds a power of appointment over 15 trust property; or 16 (C) is a charitable organization expressly designated to receive distributions under 17 the terms of a charitable trust.
-18 (4) "Charitable trust" means a trust, or portion of a trust, created for the relief of poverty, 19 the advancement of education or religion, the promotion of health, governmental or municipal 20 purposes, or other purposes the achievement of which is beneficial to the community.
-21 (5) "Current beneficiary" means a beneficiary that on the date the beneficiary's 22 qualification is determined is a distributee or permissible distributee of trust income or principal.
-23 The term includes the holder of a presently exercisable general power of appointment but does not include a person that is a beneficiary only because the person holds any other power of appointment.
+In this [act]:

+- (1) "Ascertainable standard" means a standard relating to an individual's health, education, support, or maintenance within the meaning of 26 U.S.C.
+Section 2041(b)(1)(A) [. as amended] or 26 U.S.C.
+Section 2514(c)(1)[, as amended,] and regulations issued thereunder. - (2) "Authorized fiduciary" means a trustee or other fiduciary, other than the settlor, that has discretion under the terms of a first trust to distribute or direct a trustee to distribute part or all of the principal of the first trust to one or more current beneficiaries. - (3) "Beneficiary" means a person that: - (A) has a present or future beneficial interest in a trust, vested or contingent; - (B) in a capacity other than that of trustee, holds a power of appointment over trust property; or - (C) is a charitable organization expressly designated to receive distributions under the terms of a charitable the trust. - (4) "Charitable trustinterest" means an interest in a trust, or portion of a trust, created for that: - (A) is held by an expressly designated charitable organization and makes such charitable organization a qualified beneficiary; - (B) benefits only charitable organizations and that, if it were held by an expressly designated charitable organization, would make such charitable organization a qualified beneficiary; or